 Pears are an overlooked fruit when it comes to muffins.
 But really they are the perfect addition to so many muffin flavors.
 If you are a fan of apples in muffins, then you need to try pears.
 Pears have basically the same consistency as apples, with a high water content.
-They even have similar-ish flavors, but really the pears are a bit sweeter and subtler, which is why they pair so well with blueberries.
+They even have a similar flavor, but the pears are a bit sweeter and subtler, which is why they pair so well with blueberries.

 The “secret” ingredient here is the ground ginger.
-It may seem odd to add ginger to fruity muffins but it really does pull the flavor profile together for this recipe without overpowering the blueberry and pear flavors, so don’t skip it!
+It pulls the muffins together without overpowering the blueberry and pear flavors.

 Ingredients & Substitutions for Pear and Blueberry Muffins:

 - Pears.
 You can use any type of pear for this recipe.